in

 Written by IASNOVA

-TOPICS THAT ARE FREQUENTLY ASKED IN UPSC PRELIMS EXAM
+TOPICS THAT HAVE BEEN FREQUENTLY ASKED IN UPSC PRELIMS EXAM

 Tribes/ PVTGs in News- UPSC Prelims 2024